When physical systems resist, what do we do?

 scroll gently

-A different relationship with the physical world.
+A different way to work with the physical world.

 Designing the conditions